Rule 3.869. General requirements for complaint procedures and complaint proceedings

 Advisory Committee Comment

-The Administrative Office of the Courts has developed model local rules that satisfy the requirements of this rule.
+Judicial Council staff have developed model local rules that satisfy the requirements of this rule.
 These model local rules were developed with input from judicial officers, court administrators, alternative dispute resolution (ADR) program administrators, court-program mediators, and public commentators and are designed so that they can be readily adapted to the circumstances of individual courts and specific complaints.
 Courts are encouraged to adopt rules that follow the model rules, to the extent feasible.
-Courts can obtain copies of these model rules from civil ADR program staff at the Administrative Office of the Courts.
+Courts can obtain copies of these model rules from the Judicial Council's civil ADR program staff.

 Subdivision (a).
 Coordination of inquiries and complaints by a person knowledgeable about mediation is important to help ensure that the requirements of this article are followed and that mediation confidentiality is preserved.